SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 ### Ensure Linear Git History

-This actions checks whether the git history is linear, meaning that it's rebased onto a target branch (e.g., default) and there are no merge commits in its history.
+This action checks whether the git history is linear, meaning that it's rebased onto a target branch (e.g., default) and there are no merge commits in its history.
 This is important for maintaining a clean and understandable git history.

 Usage: